Ageratina ‘Jocius’ Variegate’ (Snakeroot) [20 Seeds]

 If you sow after January, set the pot in a plastic bag in your refrigerator for about a month before moving it to a warm, bright place for germination.
 (Remove the bag if the pot will be exposed to any direct sun.)

 It is possible that these seeds could germinate if you sow them in warm, moist, bright conditions.
 But if you try that and no seedlings appear within 2 weeks or so, then try the refrigerator-chilling approach above before moving them back to warmth and light.

 Note that this information will not appear on the seed packet you receive.

 Please read the description as well before ordering.

 ‘Jocius’ Variegate’ snakeroot is sometimes distributed under the species name Ageratina aromatica (Eupatorium aromaticum), and it’s also listed as ‘Jocius Variegated’.
 The plants form clumps of branching, 4- to 5-foot-tall stems that carry light yellow- to cream-streaked leaves are topped with heads of fluffy white flowers in fall.
 Variegation comes mostly true from seed and is brightest in spring, becoming more subtle as the growing season progresses.
-It varies from plant to plant, and even within one plant, depending on the temperature and light conditions.
+It varies from plant to plant, and even among the stems on a single plant.
 Perennial; Zones 4 to 9, probably.

 Harvested in October 2020.
 At least 20 seeds.